pointw-dev/envarna/src/doc-generator/src/introduction/what-is.md

 * There’s no visibility into what settings exist
 * Tests must mutate `process.env` and reset it after

-All of these problems can be address with more sophisticated use of `process.env`.
+All of these problems can be addressed with more sophisticated use of `process.env`.
 That's what envarna does.

 ### With envarna: